bloominstituteoftechnology/Sprint-Challenge--Django-I/deploymentexperience.md

 2. Just constant errors back to back, slowly losing sanity.
   "decouple.UndefinedValueError: SECRET_KEY not found.
 Declare it as envvar or define a default value" " Error while running '$ python Intro_Django/manage.py collectstatic --noinput'.
 See traceback above for details."

+3. After trying to fix so many errors i get, `Your account has reached its concurrent builds limit`.
+Just about done with this project, going to throw in the towel on this.